Mongolian Horse: Horse Breed Profile and Information

 It is possible to find the Mongolian horse breed in a wide variety of colors since people in the various regions of Mongolia tend to like specific colors over others, and they will breed their horses according to their preferences.

-Therefore, you can see different types of color patterns, including roan, brown, white, gray, shun, bay, dun, black, and palomino.
+Therefore, you can see different color patterns, including roan, brown, white, gray, shun, bay, dun, black, and palomino.

 Prescriptions for Personal Hygiene